 - What next steps do you need to take to pursue your vision or to find one?

-- Sometimes, executing a vision takes some planning, and one tool we have found super helpful for creating clear goals is to practice SMART (specific, measureable, achievable, relevant, timely) goal setting.
+- Sometimes, executing a vision takes some planning, and one tool we have found super helpful for creating clear goals is to practice SMART (specific, measurable, achievable, relevant, timely) goal setting.
 Here’s a worksheet to gain some focus.

 - Our core values can help us contextualize our God-given vision.
 Brené Brown has an excellent list of values here.
 She suggests narrowing this list down to your top two values.